 SIR is a private company amalgamated under the Business Corporations Act of Ontario.
-As at February 12, 2017, SIR owned 60 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
+As at May 7, 2017, SIR owned 60 Concept and Signature Restaurants in Canada (in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland).
 The Concept Restaurants include Jack Astor's, Canyon Creek and Scaddabush/Alice Fazooli's.
 The Signature group of restaurants located in downtown Toronto include Reds Wine Tavern, Reds Midtown Tavern, and the Loose Moose[®].
-SIR also owns a Duke's Refresher[®] & Bar in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
+SIR also owns a Duke's Refresher[®] & Bar in downtown Toronto and one seasonal restaurant, Abbey's Bakehouse[®], in addition to one seasonal Abbey's Bakehouse retail outlet, which are not part of Royalty Pooled Restaurants.
 SIR owns 100% of all its Canadian restaurants.
-As at February 12, 2017, 57 SIR Restaurants were included in Royalty Pooled Restaurants.
+Subsequent to Q3 2017, SIR opened both Abbey's locations for the 2017 season.
+SIR did not open either of the Abbey's locations during the 2016 season.
+As at May 7, 2017, 57 SIR Restaurants were included in Royalty Pooled Restaurants (56 operating restaurants and one closed restaurant).